Any

 this is not a complete picture.
 The ladies can fill this role

-this need as well.
-They need only be old enough, and competent
+need as well.
+They need only be old enough, and competent enough

-guys and girls) renders the smartest look on an usher, a suit
+and girls) renders the smartest look on an usher, a suit for

-for the guys and appropriate dress for the girls works just
+the guys and appropriate dress for the girls works just as

-as well.
-A tuxedo however, is a visual identifier of his or
+well.
+A tuxedo however, is a visual identifier of his or her

 Your ushers need to be at your

-rehearsal session where there will learn from me, if they
+rehearsal session where they will learn from me, if they do

-do not know it already, the correct etiquette of an usher
+not know it already, the correct etiquette of an usher as well

 Ushers assist arriving guests